 If you’re going to be in Gran Canaria for several days, the Occidental Margaritas hotel is one of the best options.
 It’s in the same town as Playa del Inglés, so you’ll be close to the beach and the Maspalomas Dunes, two must-sees in Gran Canaria.
 Another excellent accommodation is Hotel Riu Palace in Maspalomas, which is home to the Las Dunes Interpretation Center.

-The H10 Playa Meloneras Palace is also in the southern part of the island, so if any of the above hotels are fully booked, I recommend staying there.
+The H10 Playa Meloneras Palace, one of the best all-inclusive resorts in Spain, is also in the southern part of the island, so if any of the above hotels are fully booked, I recommend staying there.
 If you’d like to stay somewhere in Las Palmas de Gran Canaria, to the north, I recommend the Silken Saaj Las Palmas.

 Gran Canaria visitor information

 Now that you know what to see in Gran Canaria, as well as the best accommodations, I’d like to give you some extra info to help you organize your trip.

 There is an airport on Gran Canaria’s east coast, and it receives incoming flights from the peninsula, the other Canary Islands, and a few European cities.
 So, you’ll have no problems getting here by plane.
 We always use the Kiwi and Skyscanner websites to find the cheapest flight deals.